Accessible

 FORM DEVELOPMENT

-Through the use of nesting, vertically extruded rungs, a ladder could simultaneously act as a channel for a belayed user.
+We found that through the use of nesting, vertically extruded rungs, a ladder could simultaneously act as a channel for a belayed user.

-The final configuration neatly contains the sling, rope, belay, wall offsets, and rungs in one compact and sequential system.
+The final ladder configuration neatly contains the sling, rope, belay, wall offsets, and rungs in one compact and sequential system.